Exponential Separations in the Energy Complexity of Leader Election: Abstract

 \section{Abstract}

-{\em Energy} is often the most constrained resource for battery-powered wireless devices and the lion's share of energy is often spent on transceiver usage (sending/receiving packets), not on computation.
-In this paper we study the {\em energy complexity} of \LeaderElection{} and \ApproximateCounting{} in several models of wireless radio networks.
+{\em Energy} is often the most constrained resource for battery-powered wireless devices, and most of the energy is often spent on {\em transceiver usage} (i.e., transmitting and receiving packets) rather than computation.
+In this paper we study the {\em energy complexity} of fundamental problems in several models of wireless radio networks.
 It turns out that energy complexity is very sensitive to whether the devices can generate random bits and their ability to {\em detect collisions}.
-We consider four collision-detection models: \strong{} (in which transmitters and listeners detect collisions), \weak{} and \recv{} (in which only transmitters or only listeners detect collisions), and \nocd{} (in which no one detects collisions.)
+We consider four collision detection models: \strong{} (in which transmitters and listeners detect collisions), \weak{} (in which only transmitters detect collisions) and \recv{} (in which only listeners detect collisions), and \nocd{} (in which no one detects collisions).

 The take-away message of our results is quite surprising.
-For randomized \LeaderElection{} algorithms, there is an exponential gap between the energy complexity of \weak{} and \recv:
+For randomized algorithms, there is an exponential gap between the energy complexity of \weak{} and \recv:

-and for deterministic \LeaderElection{} algorithms, there is another exponential gap in energy complexity, \emph{but in the reverse direction}:
+and for deterministic algorithms, there is another exponential gap in energy complexity, \emph{but in the reverse direction}: